fafalone/WinDevLib/README.md

 This project has grown well beyond it's original mission of shell programming.
 While that's still the largest single part, it's no longer a majority of the code, and the name change now much better reflects the purpose of providing a general Windows API experience like windows.h.
 Compiler constants and module names/file names have been updated to reflect the name change. tbShellLibImpl is now WinDevLibImpl.
 There are also some major chanages associated with this update, please see the full changelog below.

 ### Updates

+**Update (v8.8.512, 26 Mar 2025):**\
+-Updated WebView2 to 1.0.3124.44 Release SDK\
+-Added missing 32bit aliases for GetWindowLongPtr[A,W]/SetWindowLongPtr[A,W]/GetClassLongPtr[A,W]/SetClassLongPtr[A,W]\
+-UNREFERENCED_PARAMETER is now available as a generic; this lets you opt individual variables/arguments out of compiler messages about unused variables instead of opting out whole functions.
+-Misc minor additions/fixes

 **Update (v8.8.511, 20 Mar 2025):**\
 -(Bug fix) DirectX 2D arrays updated to match the layout you see with oleexp and other VB6 typelibs.
 The dimensions are inverted, e.g. m(y,x) instead of m(x,y) in VB/tB arrays, in order to get the same memory layout C/C++ expects from a caller of these interfaces/APIs.
 While VB6's object browser shows it as x,y, when you actually try to use the oleexp.tlb matricies, being compiled with C tooling, you'll see the compiler treats it as y,x.\